About Mary Gregory

 Interviewees include prominent figures in the New York art world such as the president of the Metropolitan Museum of Art; the directors of The Museum of Modern Art, The Frick Collection, the Jewish Museum and the Brooklyn Museum; the chief curators of the Whitney, MoMA, the Museum of Art and Design and the Cooper-Hewitt Museum;and the Commissioner of Cultural Affairs.

-Mary Gregory received the 2019 award for Best Critical Arts Review from the NY Press Club, Best Arts Feature from the Press Club of Long Island, and is part of a team honored in 2015 by the New York Press Association for Best Coverage of the Arts.
-She's a 2013, 2014 and 2015 Pushcart Prize nominee and an active member of the New York Press Club.
+Mary Gregory won the 2019 award for Best Critical Arts Review from the NY Press Club and Best Arts Feature from the Press Club of Long Island.
+She's received awards for arts journalism from PCLI in 2019, 2020 and 2021 and is part of a team honored in 2015 by the New York Press Association for Best Coverage of the Arts.
+She's a 2013, 2014, 2015 and 2020 Pushcart Prize nominee for essays, poetry and fiction.

 Mary lives with her husband on Long Island's Middle Bay where they continue their search for incredible art, amazing sunsets, and the best mocha cake, ever.